 This free crochet pattern is for the Christmas Santa and Elf Booties which used to be a crochet along.
 Each part of the pattern has a video tutorial included that will help you along while making the booties.

 It is almost Christmas time, and I really feel like my hubby and I need to be in style when it comes to the holidays.
-Imagine sitting in front of the TV watching Christmas movies and you and your spouse wear similar booties that keep you warm, but not too warm and make you feel really special.
+Imagine sitting in front of the TV watching Christmas movies and you and your spouse are wearing similar booties that keep you warm, and make you feel really special.

 It’s a great feeling, right?

 So, how about some Santa and Elf Booties?
-Now, is just the question who wears which one?
+Now, the question is who wears which one?
 As red is my favorite color, I will probably wear the Santa ones and my hubby gets the Elf ones.
 We will look so cute together.

 This crochet elf slippers and Santa boot free pattern used to be part of a Crochet Along that was sponsored by Premier Yarns.
 They provided me with the yarn called Premier Home Cotton Grande for free so that I could create the pattern.
 This yarn is so soft and super easy to work with.
 It is not too thick and neither too thin to be used as booties.
 The yarn is not 100% cotton so the booties will not be too draggy.

-Take a look at this intro video where I show how the booties look like in action 🙂 My hubby and son were great models for the booties.
+Take a look at this intro video where I show how the booties look in action 🙂 My hubby and son were great models for the booties.

 The pattern is designed such that you can easily adjust the pattern to make it fit your leg and feet.
 I will mention in each part of the pattern where adjustments can be made so they will fit your individual feet simply by trying and measuring certain parts of your feet and leg.